Before You Arrive

 - Warm clothing for late fall and winter use.

-You need a Social Insurance Number (SIN) to work in Canada, no matter what the job.
-This means if you are a teaching assistant (TA), you must have a SIN.
+You need a Social Insurance Number (SIN) to work in Canada.
+This means if you are expected to work as a teaching assistant (TA) or any kind of employment on or off campus, you must have a SIN before starting your position.

 Cost of Living: Your Budget